-In early 2016, the City of Seattle began a process that brought together families, teachers, students, school district leadership, business and philanthropic leaders, and community partners to develop a shared vision for ensuring equity and excellence for each Seattle student.
-These community conversations stemmed from an urgent need to understand and address decades of poor outcomes for Seattle's students of color.
-Although the Seattle School District regularly outperforms districts across the state, a closer look at the data reveals that among the 200 largest districts in the U.S., Seattle has the fifth largest achievement gap1 between African American and white students.
+Seattle's students of color.
+Although the Seattle School District regularly outperforms districts across the state, a closer look at the data reveals that among the 200 largest districts in the U.S., Seattle has the fifth largest achievement gap between African American and white students.
 We must commit to closing this gap by removing the barriers to opportunity that help determine our students' success.
 Following the recommendations of the Education Advisory Group, the Education Action Plan is focused on addressing the Advisory Group's goal of specifically targeting African American/Black students and other students of color who have been traditionally underserved.